ErykKul/json-transformer/README.md

     };
 ```

-The `source` and the `result` JsonValues are the values at the `sourcePointer` in the source document and the `resultPointer` in the resulting document, respectively.
+The `source` and the `result` JSON values are the values at the `sourcePointer` in the source document and the `resultPointer` in the resulting document, respectively.
 The `expression` is the string value between the round brackets (`()`) that is passed to this function in the expression of the transformation being executed.
 The `ctx` is the transformation context containing, a.o., the script engine constructed for the execution of the transform action of the transformer.
 You can also retrieve the `useResultAsSource` value from that context, which would indicate if you need to use the result as source, and then ignore the source document.
 It also provides access to the map of functions registered in the transformer factory.
-Other fields, namely `globalSource`, `globalResult`, `localSource` and `localResult`, are used mainly by the  framework itself and can be ignored for other than debugging purposes.
-You can then make that new function available to the expressions in the transformer by creating a new transformer factory with that new function registered (the built-in functions are registered as well in that factory):
+Other fields, namely `globalSource`, `globalResult`, `localSource` and `localResult`, are mainly used by the framework itself and can be ignored for other than debugging purposes.
+Finally, you can make a new function available to the expressions in the transformers by creating a new transformer factory with that new function registered:

 ```java
 public static final TransformerFactory FACTORY_WITH_LOGGER = TransformerFactory
         .factory(Map.of("withLogger", LOGGER));